From Assistance to Autonomy -- A Researcher Study on the Potential of AI Support for Qualitative Data Analysis: A Framework for AI -based Support that Aligns with HCI Researchers' Real-Life QDA Workflows

 While \ac{HCI} researchers were open to exploring the potential of AI support for \ac{QDA}, they emphasized the need for responsible design that respects research ethics, quality, and researcher control.
-On the basis of our interview results and prior literature, we synthesized a framework of varying AI involvement -- ranging from minimal to high -- that allows researchers to choose the appropriate level of AI assistance based on their specific needs and project context.
-This approach ensures that AI enhances productivity and provides valuable insights without undermining the researcher's agency.
-By incorporating AI in a way that is transparent, ethically sound, and aligned with established research practices, researchers can responsibly integrate \ac{AI} into \ac{QDA} workflows, ensuring it serves as a complement rather than a replacement for human expertise.
+Our framework highlights that responsible AI integration in QDA is less about replacing human analysis and collaboration, and more about negotiating agency, trust, and epistemic responsibility.
+Notably, many participants articulated multiple ideas across different levels of integration, underscoring that acceptable AI involvement is fluid and context-dependent rather than fixed.

+We stress that this framework is primarily descriptive rather than prescriptive: it maps the design space that participants articulated, without recommending specific levels of AI involvement for specific contexts.
+Our positionality (early-career, WEIRD HCI researchers with experience in qualitative methods and AI) shapes this synthesis.
+Open questions remain about who benefits (or is harmed), what labor is displaced or amplified, and whether productivity should be the dominant metric guiding adoption.
+Our findings suggest that a key driving factor for AI adoption was to increase productivity, raising difficult questions around whether speed should be a primary goal in academic qualitative research.
+If AI integration is primarily motivated by efficiency, it risks devaluing the slow, iterative processes through which qualitative researchers develop deep understanding of their data~\cite{jiangSupportingSerendipityOpportunities2021,paulus2024minutes}, particularly in institutional contexts where publication pressure may make AI-driven acceleration attractive for structural rather than methodological reasons.

+At the same time, we do not view the framework as static.
+As new interaction paradigms emerge, such as more conversational, adaptive, or team-aware AI systems, and as collaborative research practices evolve, the roles and boundaries we identify will likely shift.
+We therefore expect the framework to be iteratively refined through future empirical work, serving as a living scaffold that evolves alongside changing human–AI relationships in qualitative research.

+Overall, our findings underscore that AI support in QDA is neither neutral nor inevitable.
+Any integration must carefully weigh ethical, methodological, and practical considerations.